google/fhir-py/README.md

 # Contributors

-Due to the nature of the initial commit squashing internal contributor history, we would like to recognize some of those who contributed to the intial commit work:
+Due to the nature of the initial commit squashing internal contributor history, we would like to recognize some of those who contributed to the initial commit work:
 Ryan Brush ([@rbrush](https://github.com/rbrush)),
 Cameron Tew ([@cam2337](https://github.com/cam2337)),